-"liberated man from his primary condition of unconsciousness and made the individual the bearer of the drive towards consciousness."44 To this extent it was not only psychically necessary but constructive.
+"liberated man from his primary condition of unconsciousness and made the individual the bearer of the drive towards consciousness."
+To this extent it was not only psychically necessary but constructive.
 The initial phases of the development of consciousness must be sustained by the demands of the collective and its sanctions, by its juridical structures and dogmas, its imperatives and prohibitions, even its suppressions and attendant sufferings.
-But soon enough identification with the ethical values of the collective leads to the formation of a façade personality, the persona, and to repression of everything dark, strange, unfamiliar, and unlived, the shadow -- almost universally found in Jungian therapy to be the gateway to the unconscious.
+But soon enough identification with the ethical values of the collective leads to the formation of a façade personality, the persona, and to repression of everything dark, strange, unfamiliar, and unlived, the shadow--almost universally found in Jungian therapy to be the gateway to the unconscious.
 The ego is cumulatively identified with the façade and the shadow is projected upon various scapegoats.
 In our time, the distance between the two systems has become so wide that even the pseudo-solution of conscious identification with the collective ethic is manifestly psychically impossible.
-It is thus that Neumann can say: "Almost without exception, the psychic development of modern man begins with the moral problem and with his own reorientation, which is brought about by means of the assimilation of the shadow and the transformation of the persona."45 As the dark and unfamiliar, the "inferior function," is granted freedom and a share in the life of the ego, identification of the ego-persona with the values of the collective as collective-whether the collective be a cultural canon, an academic community, a trade union. or a religious order--ceases.
-"The individual is driven by his personal crisis into deep waters where he would usually never have entered if left to his own free will.
-The old idealized image of the ego has to go, and its place is shaken by a perilous insight into the ambiguity and many-sidedness of one's own nature."
+It is thus that Neumann can say: "Almost without exception, the psychic development of modern man begins with the moral problem and with his own reorientation. which is brought about by means of the assimilation of the shadow and the transformation of the persona."
+As the dark and unfamiliar, the "inferior function." is granted freedom and a share in the life of the ego, identification of the ego-persona with the values of the collective as collective-whether the collective be a cultural canon, an academic community, a trade union, or a religious order--ceases.
+"The individual is driven by his personal crisis into deep waters where he would usually never have entered and its place is shaken by a perilous insight into the ambiguity and many-sidedness of one's own nature."

 Only the total personality is accepted as the basis of ethical conduct.
 No longer is St. Augustine's prayer of gratitude to God possible that he is not responsible for his dreams.
-47